International Women’s Day X JUMP 2022

 (NT) Mary Beard, who is an amazing and inspiring historian.
 Who also still speaks out despite the constant negative press because she is an outspoken woman…. and loves Europe : )

-(KN) Responsibility for child care and home life, which I feel is still largely organised within families by females, despite them having equally important jobs.
+(KN) The responsibility for child care and home life, which I feel is still largely dealt with by females despite them having equally important jobs as their male partners.
+This has been even more prevalent during the pandemic which added homeschooling, dealing with children’s anxiety and lockdown to the list.

 (HN) Equal pay, Flexible working for all, Better funding for childcare, End period poverty, More women in positions of power.